architgupta93/polynomial-interpolation/README.md

-# polynomial-interpolation
+# Polynomial-Interpolation
-A suite of polynomial interpolation methods with a common API
+A suite of polynomial interpolation methods.